 Prawn toast is a favourite of mine.
-The crunch of biting through the crisp fried bread base and savouring the juicy prawn topping, truly scruptious.
+The crunch of biting through the crisply fried bread base and savouring the juicy prawn topping, truly scrumptious.
 Usually eaten just out of the wok, steam escaping from the prawn topping, usually up my nose as I take that first bite.

 The recipe I use is actually my Mum’s.
 She shared it with me after returning back to Australia from living in Singapore with Dad for a while.
 It is a simple, quick and honest recipe.

 - 12 medium green prawns shelled and de-veined, finely chopped

 - 1 green onion thinly sliced